msouppe/CMPE257_Mobile_Networks/paper/paper.md

 challenging and often impossible.
 This is especially prevalent in computer networking experiments where most of the experiment setup is performed manually with little or no documentation.
-The current state of practice of setting up simulation experiments for researchers and practitioners involves, among other things, obtaining and keeping track of large amounts of data from various datasets, installing required software packages and libraries, and setting up the
+The current state of practice of setting up experiments for researchers and practitioners involves, among other things, obtaining and keeping track of large amounts of data from various datasets, installing required software packages and libraries, and setting up the